ericw9079/GoLive/README.md

 gl!alist
 ```
 will list all the streamers the bot is monitoring that the server is not receiving notifications for.
 This command will also tell you if the bot is able to support more streamers.

+# How to host
+Please don't
+if you'd like to use the bot please contact me.

 # Credits
 Image created by Shupik123